Find Free Kerr County Public Records: Arrests, Criminal, Marital Status, Court Documents & More

 However, the KCSO does direct residents to a third-party site called Victim Info & Notification Everyday (VINE), which can be accessed using the Kerr County Inmate Search Tool to locate records for offenders in custody.2 This search feature is free to use and scours records from all Texas counties, including Kerr County.

-If the information being sought is not found via VINE, then calling or visiting the Kerr County Sheriff’s Office would be the next step:3
+If the information being sought is not found via VINE, then calling or visiting the Kerr County Jail would be the next step.3 To schedule an appointment or visit, requesters can contact the office by calling 830-315-2480.

 400 Clearwater Paseo Drive